Updated: May 12

 - Fill it with hot water, not scalding but hotter than warm.
 The warmer the water, the quicker the process.
 Don't worry, the stamps will be OK.
 Some have been on an epic journey around the world, over seas and mountains, along dusty roads, have passed through many hands, have even been licked... they probably need a good bath.

 - Do a test.
 Drop a few stamps into the water and left them soak.
 CAUTION: Don't include any coloured envelope paper as this can turn the water a different colour and will dye your stamps whilst they soak.
 Christmas stamps in particular are often found on red envelope paper.
+Also, if any stamps have a heavy pen cancel, this may also add colour to your water, so try to sift these out from your batch first.

 - Now, once you've popped them into the water, you'll notice some are floating.
 Push them down into the water and stir them around a bit with your fingers.
 This helps separate them so that each stamp is surrounded by water, not just surrounded by more stamps.
 This will help speed up the process.